Jaskarns2002/Jaskarns2002/README.md

 ---

 ## ⚡ Fun Fact:
-I’m juggling **IT school, data analytics, a wedding business, and hoop tournaments** — and loving every second of it!
+I’m juggling **tech, storytelling, data, and community building** — and loving every second of it!